haimgel/mqtt2cmd/README.md

 1. Subscribe to MQTT topic `laptop/switches/lunch/set`
 2. Publish the current state to `laptop/switches/lunch`
 3. Publish overall application availability to `laptop/available`
-4. Publish switch availability to `laptop/switches/lunch/available` (will be marked offline if the commands could not be executed successfully)
+4. Publish switch availability to `laptop/switches/lunch/available` (will be marked offline if the commands could not be executed successfully).

+## Sample Home Assistant configuration
-## Sample Home Assistant configuration to control the switch (as configured above)
+Assuming `mqtt2cmd` is configured as above, the following Home Assistant configuration will allow to control the virtual "switch" and expose its status and availability.

 ```yaml
 mqtt: